vatsan127/docs/java/1_oops/reference.md

 * **`RunTime Polymorphism:`** Achieved when a method in a child class overrides a method in its superclass.
 * **`CompileTime Polymorphism:`** Achieved when two methods have the same name but different parameters.

+---

+# _Abstract_

+## Abstract method:

+* can only be used in an abstract class, and it does not have a body.
+* The body is provided by the subclass .

+## Abstract class:

+* Cannot be instantiated directly.
+* Must be inherited by another class.
+* Can have both abstract and concrete methods.
+* Requires concrete subclasses to implement abstract methods.
+* Can have constructors and static methods.
+* Can have public, protected, and private access specifiers for its members.
+* Can be a `partially completed` class.
+* Can implement interfaces but is not required to implement all of their methods; remaining methods must be implemented by concrete subclasses.

+---

 # _Interface_

 * An interface is a completely `abstract class` that is used to group related methods with empty bodies.